sergiooncode/analytics-challenge/README.md

 1. Validate more thoroughly the request body in the requests received by the different endpoints
 2. Add more tests for corner cases
 3. Add pagination to retrieve action in metric records endpoint
+4. Add foreign key from metric table to itself for proper aggregation calculation.